NeverWitness/self-from-coupled-predictive-loops/docs/en/predictions.md

 # Predictions

-## Self from Coupled Predictive Loops Hypothesis
+> Self from Coupled Predictive Loops Hypothesis

 ---

-## 1. Scope
+## 1. Note

-This document presents **testable predictions** derived from the theory, distinguishing it from a purely explanatory framework.
+This document presents the **testable predictions** of the theory, in order to distinguish between:

+* A purely explanatory framework
+* A scientifically testable hypothesis

-Predictions are expressed in the standardized form:
+Predictions are expressed in the form:

-> If (structural or variable change) → then (observable change)
+> If (structural or variable change) → then (observable outcome change)

 ---